FirstBank’s Commitment to Communities and Employees Propels Positive Q2 Results

 Bank continues 2019 momentum with consistent growth across key categories

-/EIN News/ -- PHOENIX, Ariz., July 29, 2019 (GLOBE NEWSWIRE) -- FirstBank, one of the nation’s largest privately held banks with a focus on “banking for good,” today announced its second quarter 2019 financial results.
-The bank, which operates 15 branches across the Valley, posted significant growth across key categories, resulting in notable year-over-year gains in Arizona.
+/EIN News/ -- LAKEWOOD, Colo., July 29, 2019 (GLOBE NEWSWIRE) -- FirstBank, one of the nation’s largest privately held banks with a focus on “banking for good,” today announced its second quarter 2019 financial results.

+FirstBank continued its strong start to 2019 by posting significant growth across key categories, resulting in notable year-over-year gains.
+As of June 30, 2019, total assets, total deposits, net loans and net income increased, compared to Q2 of 2018:

-Additionally, FirstBank has been recognized by the Phoenix Business Journal for being a top workplace in Arizona, citing its commitment to community and the creation of a positive and nurturing environment for employees.
+The Denver Post recently recognized FirstBank as one of the Top Workplaces in Colorado for the eighth consecutive year.
+The bank is one of just 10 companies in the state, and one of only two large companies, to be included on the prestigious list since it was first published in 2012.
+In addition, American Banker, ColoradoBiz and the Phoenix Business Journal have all previously recognized the bank as a top workplace citing its commitment to community and the creation of a positive and nurturing environment for employees.

+FirstBank’s Arizona and California branches also saw healthy deposit growth during the second quarter:

 About FirstBank